gradio-app/gradio/guides/09_other-tutorials/setting-up-a-demo-for-maximum-performance.md

 To do this, set the `concurrency_limit` parameter of any event listener, e.g. `btn.click(..., concurrency_limit=20)` or in the `Interface` or `ChatInterface` classes: e.g. `gr.Interface(..., concurrency_limit=20)`.
 By default, this parameter is set to the global `default_concurrency_limit`.

-### The `max_workers` parameter in `launch()`
+### The `max_threads` parameter in `launch()`

-If you have maxed out the `concurrency_count` and you'd like to further increase the number of requests that should be processed in parallel, you can increase the number of threads that can process requests from the queue.
+If your demo uses non-async functions, e.g. `def` instead of `async def`, they will be run in a threadpool.
+This threadpool has a size of 40 meaning that only 40 threads can be created to run your non-async functions.
+If you are running into this limit, you can increase the threadpool size with `max_threads`.
+The default value is 40.

-You do this by setting the `max_workers` parameter in the `launch()` method.
-(The default value is 40.)
+Tip: You should use async functions whenever possible to increase the number of concurrent requests your app can handle.
+Quick functions that are not CPU-bound are good candidates to be written as `async`.
+This [guide](https://fastapi.tiangolo.com/async/) is a good primer on the concept.

 ### The `max_size` parameter in `queue()`